Programming & Data Processing

 • Web development: Wrap navigation items, class names, or data attributes in HTML or JSX tags.

-• API testing: Quickly build JSON arrays, query parameters, or header values from a plain list.
+• API testing: Build JSON arrays, query parameters, or header values from a plain list without writing code.

 • DevOps and configuration: Generate YAML list entries, environment variable assignments, or Dockerfile commands from a set of package names.